Hasenn/dokearley/README.md

 Buff { stat: "defense", amount: 5 }
 ```

 # Dokedef File Format

 This project provides a **domain-specific grammar format** for defining game mechanics, actions, and effects.
-Unlike general-purpose language grammars, this format is **tailored for game-making**, focusing on structured actions, placeholders, and output values.
+Unlike general-purpose language grammars, this format is **tailored for game-making**, focusing on being simple to use for this use case.

-It is designed to work with our parser and recognizer, generating Resources (effects, actions, etc.) from structured text inputs.
+It is designed to generate Resources or Dictionaries from structured text inputs.

 ---